CGCL-codes/XGCN_library/docs/source/index.rst

    We evaluate several open-source implementations by generating graphs of different scales (from 0.15 million nodes to 3 million nodes) and recording the training speed under the same hyper-parameters.
+   The server's CPU is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz with 252GB memory.
+The GPU is Tesla P100-PCIE-16GB
+   with 16GB memory.
    The results are shown in the figures below.
    We observe that XGCN have much better scalability on million-scale graphs.
+(Note that currently RecBole does not provide UltraGCN implementation.)

 .. image:: asset/scalability_study.jpg
   :width: 400